jdermont/playground-9linh7b7/markdowns/welcome.md

 # Results

 With this approach, I have had great success in Oware, Breakthrough, Onitama and Othello (I use N-tuple instead of NN in the last two).
 Generally the winrate against my minimax bot is at least 70% using the same eval.
 Though I should remark, the minimax bot is rather generic alpha-beta with move ordering using transposition tables and killer moves.
 I didn't use any fancy pruning, quiescence search or search extensions.
+Still with low effort it was able to beat minimax bot convincingly.
 On the other hand best-first was sometimes very blind and have very misleading eval's result for move, i.e. it could give 0.9 score, just to prove the loss 1 ply later.
 I believe this was somewhat mitigated by using neural network.

-Still I think, just as vanilla MCTS allows creating not-so-crappy bot without eval, the best-first minimax (with good eval) allows having better-than-alpha-beta search tree.
+My conclusion is: just as vanilla MCTS allows creating not-so-crappy bot without eval, the best-first minimax (with good eval) allows having better-than-alpha-beta search tree.

 # Future experiments